allan-pg/Course-Management-System/README.md

 # 🎓 Course Management System

-This project is a relational database-based system for managing students, instructors, courses, and enrollments — built with PostgreSQL, DBeaver, Aiven, and Power BI.
+## 📓 Project Overview

+This Course Management System is a database-driven solution designed to manage the relationships between students, instructors, and courses.
+It enables tracking of enrollments, grades, and overall course performance.
+Built using PostgreSQL on Aiven and managed through DBeaver, it includes schema design, data population with Faker, performance queries, and visualization using Power BI.

 ---